LibaMariyamK/Excel-Tutorials/README.md

 # Excel-Tutorials
-This Repository mainly covers all Excel formulas through beginner level examples tasks.
+This Repository mainly covers all Excel functions and formulas through beginner level examples tasks.